metamaxo/fehther/README.md

 * `weather-groups`: Set to `true` to enable custom grouping of weather conditions.

-    Fehther allows you to group weather types for more flexible wallpaper selection.
+    fehther allows you to group weather types for more flexible wallpaper selection.
 You can define custom groups, and each weather type can belong to only one group.
 Groups are defined in the format `group-name = weather types`.
 For example:

     ```
     rainy = drizzle rain